zorbash/zorbash.github.com/content/post/elixirconfeu-2017.md

 The talk was about implementing a neural network on stock market data to predict prices and act upon them.

-* Machine Learning on the BEAM is fun practical and super doable.
+* Machine Learning on the BEAM is fun practical and super doable
 * I think he used the [neat_ex][neat_ex] package for the neural networks

 Little or no code was shown during the talk and I couldn't find the